From the Crikey grapevine, the latest tips and rumours …

 We send our congratulations to Bandt and Perkins.

+Too many verbs, Malcolm.
 Former Labor Minister Barry Jones had a small audience enthralled at last night’s opening Game Changers lecture at Victoria University in Footscray, speaking on the topic of “Evidence/Opinion/Interest.
 The attack on scientific method”.
 The speech covered public and media scepticism of science when it comes to issues like climate change and vaccinations.
 True to form, though, Jones was best when he moved off the script.
 He warned against the declining quality of policy debate in Australia and the reliance on three-word slogans, saying that the two major parties were “like two wings of the same bird”.
-He also offered his insight into why voters weren’t so keen on Malcolm Turnbull -- "he uses too many verbs” in a political environment where complicated messages are out of vogue.
+He also offered his insight into why voters weren’t so keen on Malcolm Turnbull — “he uses too many verbs” in a political environment where complicated messages are out of vogue.
 Jones also said he was “very concerned” about the ABS’ plans to conduct a census once every 10 years, labelling the move “extraordinarily shortsighted”.

-is the story of activist Dayne Pratzky as he tries to prove the dangers associated with CSG mining, but a tipster has pointed out to us that when you google the name of the film, the first result won’t direct you to a screening at all.
+Outspending the competition.
+Frackman, a film by anti-coal seam gas activists, had its first screenings last week, and it is due to be shown in theatres and community halls throughout communities affected by fracking.
+It seems the film is making CSG companies somewhat uncomfortable.
+Frackman is the story of activist Dayne Pratzky as he tries to prove the dangers associated with CSG mining, but a tipster has pointed out to us that when you google the name of the film, the first result won’t direct you to a screening at all.